 However, on the plus side, we don’t charge a reading fee!

 We ask for six months’ worth of exclusive publishing/display rights starting on the date of publication, after which the rights to re-publish the work return immediately to you.

 What To Avoid

 - Bad-faith arguments and logical fallacies (see THIS and THIS for what we mean)

 - Excessive & unnecessary (at our discretion as readers) violence and sexual content

 - No interviews, we aren’t looking for any at this time.

 Please consider 3 months after your submission an acceptable timeline to hear back from us about the status of your submission.
-Right now, one person is going through everything, so
+Right now, one person is going through everything, so bear with us!